Home Renovation Permits Explained

 Inspections confirm that work meets safety and building standards before the project progresses to the next phase.

-Why Permits Protect Homeowners
+Why Renovation Permits Protect Homeowners

-Proper permitting protects homeowners in several important ways:
+Proper permitting protects homeowners by:

-• Helps prevent insurance issues related to unpermitted work
+• Helping prevent insurance and liability issues

-• Supports property resale and future valuation
+• Supporting resale value and future transactions

-• Documents professional accountability
+• Documenting professional accountability

 How MDI Custom Homes Handles Renovation Permits